dean-l/Shysba/docs/places/eldemere.md

 ![](/the-wide-sea/img/eldemere.jpg)

+# Eldemere

 Eldemere stands as the shining capital of Thaland and the seat of the great Empire.
-With an ideal climate and plentiful goods, Eldemere is the perfect city, as long as you follow their laws without question.
+With an warm, tropical climate and plentiful goods, Eldemere is the perfect destination city, as long as you follow their laws without question.

+## The Grand Empire Contest